 3. Put together materials for a great pitch

 If you want to get your series off the ground, you’ll want to get the idea in front of a network or someone who can help you get in front of a network.
 That means you need to put together a thorough (and often visual) pitch.
 Panelists suggested looking up successful pitches, pitch bibles, or pilots and treatments online.
-Here are three they recommended:
+Here are a few they recommended:

 4. What a buyer looks for in a pitch

 Braun sees a lot of pitches and has to decide what he will pick up to package or produce for a network.
 “We get a lot of pitches, and we respond to a.) if it’s our own personal taste or b). if it’s not our taste, but if it’s original, well thought out, and has the elements we can digest.
 If it's based on something and there are rights involved, and they don't have the rights, it may not be realistic.
 Do the research.
 For a strong treatment, we look for what buyers look for in doc or narrative," including the following:

 - Have a strong character, know who the characters are